Documentation – Current v24.2

 Delta-L* (gray), a* (R), b* (B), chroma c* (G)

 For best results with this display, you should make every effort to illuminate the target uniformly using techniques in The Imatest Test Lab.
-Brightness-related results (R, G, B, Y, and Delta-L*) cannot be measured as accurately as with Light Falloff, where the recommended technique calls for a clear uniform image field photographed through opal diffusing glass.
+Brightness-related results (R, G, B, Y, and Delta-L*) cannot be measured as accurately as with Flat field, where the recommended technique calls for a clear uniform image field photographed through opal diffusing glass.
 But they can still be useful.
 The color ratios (R/G, etc.) can be especially useful for diagnosing uneven color response.

 Image, Geometry, Distortion, FoV